EXCLUSIVE-Top UK investors to file $2 bln legal claims against RBS -sources

 By Steve Slater and Chris Vellacott

-Legal & General - the biggest investor in RBS at the time of the rights issue - and Standard Life, Prudential, Aviva and Universities Superannuation Scheme (USS) are all expected to file claims in London's High Court on Wednesday, five people with knowledge of the matter told Reuters on Friday.
+Legal & General - the biggest investor in RBS at the time of the rights issue - and Standard Life, Prudential, Aviva and Universities Superannuation Scheme (USS) are all expected to file claims in a London court on Wednesday, five people with knowledge of the matter told Reuters on Friday.

 Former RBS boss Fred Goodwin asked shareholders to stump up 12 billion pounds in May 2008 to bolster the bank's capital position, which fell dangerously low after it bought parts of ABN Amro and lost billions on U.S. credit market assets.

-Some of the lawsuits already filed against RBS over the rights issue also sue Goodwin, former chairman Tom McKillop and two other former executives.
-RBS is now being run by a new team and is 81 percent owned by the government, which still had to bail it out despite Goodwin's money-raising exercise.
+Some of the lawsuits already filed against RBS over the rights issue also sue Goodwin and former chairman Tom McKillop, along with other former executives.
+RBS is now being run by a new team and is 81-percent owned by the government which still had to bail it out despite Goodwin's money-raising exercise.

 The case is likely to take years to resolve and could cost RBS billions of pounds in compensation.
 It could also see Goodwin hauled into court as the bank's key witness.